Eclipse-SDV-Hackathon-BCX/hackchallenge-passenger-welcome/README.md

 # Eclipse SDV Hackathon on BCX2022
 ## Welcome to the 'Passenger Welcome' hack challenge!

 The idea of the 'Passenger Welcome' use case is that the driver (or a passenger) is detected while he is approaching the vehicle.
-Based on this information, your _Welcome Vehicle Application_ could control a sequence of events, such as welcoming the passenger with a special lighting sequence (using lights outside and/or inside the car), automatically opening the door or trunk, adjusting the seat position according to driver preferences, the same for steering wheel position, HVAC, music, etc. – there is no limitation to the creativity in this hackathon.
+Based on this information, your _Welcome Vehicle Application_ could control a sequence of events, such as welcoming the passenger with a special lighting sequence (using lights outside and/or inside the car), automatically opening the door or trunk, adjusting the seat position according to driver preferences, the same for steering wheel position, cabin temperature or air condition, etc. – there is no limitation to the creativity in this hackathon.
 What comes to your mind about how your own vehicle or a carsharing car should behave when a passenger approaches?